Ancient World Seminar 2013

 Roman Crete (AAIA Guest Seminar)

 For many decades, the study of Cretan archaeology and history primarily focused on the early periods: the Minoan and Mycenaean culture of the Bronze Age, the early Iron Age and the Orientalizing period.
 Roman Crete (c.
-67 BC to 300 AD) provides an abundance of archaeological material which allows us to address important historical questions concerning the transformation of economy and society; the relationship between centre and periphery; cultural and artistic interaction with other areas; processes of migration; the re-organization of landscape and urban space; the integration of Crete into the networks of the Roman Empire.
+67 BC to 300 AD) provides an abundance of archaeological material which allows us to address important historical questions concerning the transformation of economy and society; the relationship between centre and periphery; cultural and artistic interaction with other areas; processes of migration; the re-organisation of landscape and urban space; the integration of Crete into the networks of the Roman Empire.

 Kimberley Webb, University of Melbourne